goderbauer/mvp/README.md

 flutter run --local-engine=host_debug_unopt -d macos -t lib/raw_dynamic.dart
 ```

-8. If everything goes well, the app should start up with a window, then another window after 1 second.
+8. If everything goes well, the app should start up with a number of windows.

 ## Samples